Kuma110011/8431-Group10/README.md

 + `clear_screen()` and `clear_swipe_window()`: Utility functions to clear the current screen or swiping window before displaying new content.

-+ Additional Features
-    + Error Handling: The application includes error handling for invalid inputs, such as an incorrect date of birth format or an existing account during sign-up.
-    + Popup Messages: Uses Tkinter's messagebox to display information, success, and error messages to the user.

 ### 5. `resetdata.py`*

 This file is intended to provide some dummy users for testing purpose.
 It will delete the existing database (if exist) and reset the database.
 The key functions are provided below: